benbalter/wordpress-to-jekyll-exporter/docs/CONTRIBUTING.md

-# Contributing to WordPress to Jekyll Exporter
+# Contributing to WordPress To Jekyll Exporter

-WordPress to Jekyll Exporter is an open source project, built one contribution at a time by users like you.
-There are many ways to contribute, from writing tutorials or blog posts, improving the documentation, submitting bug reports and feature requests, helping other users by commenting on issues, or writing code which can be incorporated into WordPress to Jekyll Exporter itself.
+WordPress To Jekyll Exporter is an open source project supported by the efforts of an entire community and built one contribution at a time by users like you.
+We'd love for you to get involved.
+Whatever your level of skill or however much time you can give, your contribution is greatly appreciated.
+There are many ways to contribute, from writing tutorials or blog posts, improving the documentation, submitting bug reports and feature requests, helping other users by commenting on issues, or writing code which can be incorporated into WordPress To Jekyll Exporter itself.

 Following these guidelines helps to communicate that you respect the time of the developers managing and developing this open source project.
 In return, they should reciprocate that respect in addressing your issue, assessing changes, and helping you finalize your pull requests.

 ## How to report a bug